By the end of this section, you will be able to do the following:

 In ovoviviparity, fertilized eggs are retained in the parent (usually the female), but the embryo obtains its nourishment from the egg’s yolk and the young are fully developed when they are hatched.
 This occurs in some bony fish (like the guppy Lebistes reticulatus), some sharks, some lizards, some snakes (such as the garter snake Thamnophis sirtalis), some vipers, and some invertebrate animals (like the Madagascar hissing cockroach Gromphadorhina portentosa).

 In viviparity the young develop within the female, receiving nourishment from the mother’s blood through a placenta.
 The offspring develops in the female and is born alive.
 This occurs in most mammals, some cartilaginous fish, and a few reptiles.

 Internal fertilization has the advantage of protecting the fertilized egg from dehydration on land.
 The embryo is isolated within the female, which limits predation on the young.
 Internal fertilization enhances the fertilization of eggs by a specific male.
 Fewer offspring are produced through this method, but their survival rate is higher than that for external fertilization.

 The Evolution of Reproduction

 Once multicellular organisms evolved and developed specialized cells, some also developed tissues and organs with specialized functions.
 An early development in reproduction occurred in the Annelids.
 These organisms produce sperm and eggs from undifferentiated cells in their coelom and store them in that cavity.
 When the coelom becomes filled, the cells are released through an excretory opening or by the body splitting open.
 Reproductive organs evolved with the development of gonads that produce sperm and eggs.
-These cells went through meiosis, an adaption of mitosis, which reduced the number of chromosomes in each reproductive cell by half, while increasing the number of cells through cell division.
+These cells went through meiosis, an adaptation of mitosis, which reduced the number of chromosomes in each reproductive cell by half, while increasing the number of cells through cell division.